fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Stored-XSS |<a href="https://hackerone.com/reports/1322104">XSS on tiktok.com</a>
 | DOM-XSS |<a href="https://ysamm.com/?p=779">DOM-XSS in Instant Games due to improper verifications ($62,500?)</a>
 | Stored-XSS |<a href="https://hackerone.com/reports/1087061">Stored-XSS on wiki pages</a>

-<a href="https://hackerone.com/reports/1280002">Stored XSS via Mermaid Prototype Pollution vulnerability</a>
+| Stored-XSS |<a href="https://hackerone.com/reports/1280002">Stored XSS via Mermaid Prototype Pollution vulnerability</a>

 <A href="https://fluidattacks.com/blog/uxsstoaccounttakeoverrushbet/">UXSS to Account Takeover in Rushbet</a>